Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Ephesians 2:10

-The twelve foundation stones that supported this apocalyptic holy city/temple concern the application to the Christian life.
+The twelve foundation stones that supported this apocalyptic holy city/temple include the application to the Christian life.
 The twelve disciples represented by these stones exhibit how submitted lives transformed and governed by Christ are a testimony and witness of God's glory and goodness.
-Each reflects various forms and facets of His grace, much like gems that reflect unique color and light through their compositions.
+Each layer reflects various forms and facets of His grace, like gems that reflect unique color and light through their compositions.

-Dan and Ephraim are omitted in the Revelation list because their reflection became defiled during the division of the promised land into two kingdoms.
+Dan and Ephraim are omitted from the Revelation list because their reflection became defiled.
+In the case of Ephraim, King Jeroboam led the northern tribes into an idolatrous rebellion.

 Then Jeroboam built Shechem in the mountains of Ephraim and dwelt there.
 Also, he went out from there and built Penuel.
 And Jeroboam said in his heart, “Now the kingdom may return to the house of David: If these people go up to offer sacrifices in the house of the Lord at Jerusalem, then the heart of this people will turn back to their lord, Rehoboam king of Judah, and they will kill me and go back to Rehoboam king of Judah.”